 - Add 1 tablespoon of Amaretto liqueur to the filling.

-- Separate the eggs to get an airy and even lighter texture (I like doing it but it’s a matter of personal taste).
-Add the egg yolks when the recipe calls for whole eggs, then after all the ingredients are combined, whip up the egg whites to soft peaks and fold it into the batter.
+- Separate the eggs to get an airy and even lighter texture.
+To do so, add the egg yolks when the recipe calls for whole eggs.
+When all the ingredients are combined, whip up the egg whites to soft peaks and fold into the batter.
 The cake will look airy on the outside with that rustic look of an Italian torte.